daoudeddy/astroberry-server-wui/README.md

-# astroberry-server-wui
+# astroid-server-wui
-Astroberry Server WUI is a web interface for Astroberry Server
+Astroid Server WUI is a web interface for Astroid Server